-Line 11-Increase Research and Development Activities Credit.
-The Increasing Research and Development Credit expired on December 31, 2010.
-Therefore, a current year credit cannot be claimed for periods beginning after December 31, 2010.
-Any unused credit from prior periods can be carried forward for up to 15 tax years.
+Line 9 - Mineral and Coal Exploration Incentive Credit.
+Mineral and Coal Exploration Incentive Credit was repealed as of December 31, 2021.
+Therefore, a current year credit cannot be claimed for periods beginning after December 31, 2021.
+Any unused credit from prior periods can be carried forward up to 15 tax years.
 If you are claiming unused credit carryforward on this line, include a detailed schedule of the credit carryforward.